 You should send this form to your the local land registry office, called the Centre des Impôts Fonciers.

-You could also visit your local mairie who are obliged to provide details from the matrice cadastrale, although officially only on written request.
+You could also visit your local mairie who are obliged to provide details from the matrice cadastrale, although strictly speaking only on written request.

 Alternatively visit the Centre des Impôts Foncier in the administrative area where the land is located.